Is there life on Mars?

 About 3 billion years ago, Mars lost its protective magnetic field.
 Solar radiation stripped off most of the planet’s atmosphere, the liquid water disappeared, and Mars turned into the cold, dry desert we see today.

 Did life exist on Mars in the past?

 Space missions like NASA’s Curiosity rover have determined that some portions of Mars were habitable for at least some periods of time long ago.
 But just because something could live there didn’t mean anything did.
 Without direct evidence of past life, we can't know whether Mars was ever inhabited.

-NASA’s Perseverance rover is going to search for just that.
-It is heading to Jezero crater, a former lakebed and river delta, to look for ancient life immortalized in microscopic fossils.
-Perseverance will also stow samples for future missions to return to Earth, where laboratories around the world will be able to study them in greater depth.
+NASA’s Perseverance rover is searching for just that.
+It is exploring Jezero crater, a former lakebed and river delta, to look for ancient life immortalized in microscopic fossils.
+Perseverance is also stowing samples for future missions to return to Earth, where laboratories around the world will be able to study them in greater depth.

 Does life exist on Mars now?